Lysergic acid diethylamide (LSD) has been a source of intrigue, mystery, and myth ever since Swiss chemist Albert Hofmann created it in 1938.

 LSD was initially believed to have many medical benefits, and research on its effects and potential uses abounded.
 Unfortunately, prohibition in the United States began in the mid-to-late 1960s.

-Sidney Gottlieb, a researcher with the CIA, procured large amounts of LSD in the early 60s and began large-scale testing on human subjects.
-These experiments aimed to determine if mind control was possible, as the government feared that the Soviet Union and Japan were using psychedelics to brainwash American prisoners of war.
+Sidney Gottlieb, a researcher with the CIA, procured large amounts of LSD in the early 60s and began large-scale testing on human subjects to determine if mind control was possible.
+The government feared the Soviet Union and Japan were using psychedelics to brainwash American prisoners of war.

-What ensued from this testing was a fear that the drug would fall into the wrong hands, as well as the hippie counterculture movement, which was fundamentally anti-establishment and anti-government.
+What ensued from this testing was a fear that the drug would fall into the wrong hands — including the hippie counterculture movement, which was fundamentally anti-establishment and anti-government.

 In response, the CIA released propaganda that demonized LSD and its users.

-Within the last couple of years, has research started to open up again, and the taboo of this misunderstood psychedelic is starting to see some reversal.
+However, research has recently started to open up again, and the taboo of this misunderstood psychedelic is starting to see some reversal.

 Below are some of the most common myths surrounding LSD and the truth about each rumor.

-Among the scariest anti-LSD propaganda is the idea of a “bad trip”, which is a very unpleasant and sometimes horrifying experience after taking LSD.
-The truth about bad trips is that they’re always possible, even for experienced LSD users, and they’re largely unavoidable.
+Among the scariest anti-LSD propaganda is the idea of a “bad trip,” which is a very unpleasant and sometimes horrifying experience that can happen when on LSD.
+The truth is that they’re always possible, even for experienced LSD users, and they’re largely unavoidable.

-However, users experiencing bad trips can do several things to cut the trip short and end the potentially traumatic experience.
+However, you can do several things to cut the trip short and end the potentially traumatic experience.

-Two of the most crucial things to do in preparation for your trip are to put yourself in a comfortable and familiar setting and have a good trip sitter present.
+Two of the most crucial things to do before you trip are to put yourself in a comfortable and familiar setting and have a good trip sitter present.

 A familiar atmosphere will help prevent anxiety or negative thoughts during your trip, and a trip sitter can talk you down, anchor you to reality, and make sure you’re not having a real emergency.

-Research shows that these two things alone can often help avoid bad trips and potentially even turn them into a positive experience.
+Research shows that these two things alone can often help avoid bad trips and potentially even turn them into positive experiences.

-Relaxing music is another good way to reduce tension and stress during your trip and maintain a positive experience.
+Relaxing music is another good way to reduce tension and stress during your trip.

-Even if the above strategies don’t work, users can take a “trip killer”, which is an additional drug taken to end a psychedelic experience early.
+Even if the above strategies don’t work, users can take a “trip killer,” a drug that can end a psychedelic experience early.

 Common trip killers include benzodiazepines like lorazepam and diazepam, antipsychotic medications, and antidepressants like trazodone.

 This is fundamentally untrue.
-Research suggests that these types of flashbacks don’t occur .
+Research suggests these types of flashbacks don’t occur .

-LSD’s elimination half-life is just over 3.5 hours , which means virtually all of the substance will have broken down or exited your body about 24 hours after ingestion.
+LSD’s elimination half-life is just over 3.5 hours , which means virtually all of the substance has broken down or exited your body about 24 hours after ingestion.
 More importantly, LSD is not fat-soluble, so it cannot be stored in fat cells or your spinal cord.

 Instead, you may vividly remember your state of mind during your trip, realizations you had while tripping, or feelings and emotions the LSD elicited.

-Additionally, there’s a condition known as hallucinogen-persisting perception disorder (HPPD), which involves the psychoactive effects of a drug that remains long after the drug has been eliminated from the body.
+Additionally, there’s a condition known as hallucinogen-persisting perception disorder (HPPD), which involves the psychoactive effects remaining long after the drug has been eliminated.
 This condition is exceedingly rare but can happen to predisposed people.